haochend413/Particle_Filter/LOG.md

 - generalized observation format
 - used estimation value for update

+If the noise from the model itself is high for the real system, the observation noise in the filter should be high and the process noise should be small.
+If the noise from the sensor is high, the other way around.
 ### 2/15
 - fix updating weights
 - Completed 2D x_v system pf implementation